Simple and Inexpensive Thanksgiving Tablescaping Ideas

 To make these themes come together, use basic tablescaping techniques to pull off the best arrangement for your Thanksgiving table décor.

-- For easy conversation and an attractive table, vary the heights of the display by incorporating elevated items such as cake plates, candlesticks, or upside-down bowls or boxes.
+- For easy conversation and an attractive table, vary the display heights by incorporating elevated items such as hidden cake plates (cover with table linens), candlesticks, or upside-down bowls or boxes.

 - Depending on the style of dinner service, your guests should have the necessary utensils laid in the correct position.
 Even buffets and casual dinners need an intuitive place for silverware.

-Unless you’re an utter purist, your Thanksgiving table will likely have a bit of multiple design elements, which is really the best option of all.
-It’s easy to combine natural and traditional elements and even easier to mix thrift store finds with kitschy pieces.
+Unless you’re a tablescaping purist, your Thanksgiving table will likely feature a few design elements, which is really the best option of all.
+It’s easy to combine natural and traditional elements, and even easier to mix thrift store finds with kitschy pieces.
 A customized setting turns the table into a personal gift of gratitude to your guests.

 Oh, holiday season!
 You are upon us again.
-Don’t get behind this year--use the MilitaryByOwner blog for creative inspiration.
-You’ll find holiday decorating and gift-giving suggestions for the hosts who are addressing the party invites as we speak!
+Don’t get behind this year; use the MilitaryByOwner blog for creative inspiration.
+You’ll find holiday decorating and gift-giving suggestions for the hosts who are busy addressing the party invites as we speak!